 You’d also look at activities which drive positive word of mouth.
 Satisfied customers telling others about their happy experience.

 This is often driven via social media.
 Content which encourages customers to like and follow you.
 Content which encourages them to make positive comments and post reviews on other sites.
-Maybe a “refer a friend” offer where gives them a discount if they persuade someone else to order?
+Maybe a “refer a friend” offer which gives them a discount if they persuade someone else to order?

 This last stage is all about good customer service.
-You keep existing customers happy so they tell others how good you are.
+You keep existing customers happy, so they tell others how good you are.